FabianGermany/ChallengingAlarmClockApp/README.md

 This repo is about creating an alarm clock app that is challenging the user by making him/her to solve a problem before the alarm sound stops.

+The app is not completed yet, there are still many things to be improved and implemented.

 ## Getting Started